 Lisa is a CIM qualified professional with a broad range of marketing skills acquired over fifteen years.
 She has held previous marketing roles at Lloyd’s of London, Standard & Poor’s, Brewin Dolphin and also within the commercial property sector.

-In his previous role Ben worked within the sales team at the Chartered Institute of Public Finance and Accountancy (CIPFA) for 3 years.
+Ben previously held a Business Development role at the PLSA.
+Before joining the Association he worked in the sales team at the Chartered Institute of Public Finance and Accountancy (CIPFA) and as a primary school teacher.

 Nikolina joined the Pensions and Lifetime Savings Association in October 2012.
 She supports the Head of Events and events team in administering the Association’s comprehensive series of events, and is responsible for various aspects of work relating to event registrations including delegate enquiries, setting up events on the database and on-site registration management.
 She is responsible for the event logistics of various in-house events, including PensionsConnection events, Fund Member breakfasts, Business Member Forum and Teach-ins.